Chiribiquete emerald

 The Chiribiquete emerald (Chlorostilbon olivaresi) is a species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
 It is endemic to southern Colombia.

 Taxonomy and systematics

 The Chiribiquete emerald was first described in 1996.
 Its specific epithet olivaresi honors Fr.
-Antonio Olivares to recognize his contributions to Colombian ornithology and his persisting effort in building a bird collection for the Instituto de Ciencias Natural of the Universidad Nacional de Colombia.
+Antonio Olivares to recognize his contributions to Colombian ornithology and his persisting effort in building a bird collection for the Instituto de Ciencias Naturales of the Universidad Nacional de Colombia.